mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 >In object-oriented and functional programming, an immutable object is an object whose state cannot be modified after it is created.

-You can checkout my talk on using immutable data in Angular [here](https://www.youtube.com/watch?v=zeChCjj-tbY).
+You can check out my talk on using immutable data in Angular [here](https://www.youtube.com/watch?v=zeChCjj-tbY).

-In order to produce introduce the immutability in our application we have two options:
+In order to introduce the immutability in our application we have three options:

-- Use wrappers around the standard JavaScript primitives, which makes the data immutable (for example with library like Immutable.js)
+- Use wrappers around the standard JavaScript primitives, which makes the data immutable (for example with library like [Immutable.js](https://facebook.github.io/immutable-js/))
 - Use ES5 `Object.freeze`
+- Combination between both approaches

 Lets create an immutable list using Immutable.js: